JOHNNYMACONNY/ybf-studio/docs/README.md

 # Project Documentation Index

-Welcome to the AudioServiceApp documentation hub.
+Welcome to the YBF Studio documentation hub.
 This index connects all major documentation files and shows how they reference each other for a zero-error, highly maintainable development process.
 > **Note:** For all UI/UX, visual, and design decisions, the [Style Guide](./style_guide.md) is the single source of truth.
 All components and pages must adhere to its tokens, patterns, and recommendations.
 Planned or future UI features should be documented in the style guide and referenced here as needed.

 ---